ClevGuard Support: Monitor Devices with Others' Permission.

 Safe or Not?
 Is Wizz a Safe App for Kids?

-It’s hard to draw such a conclusion about the safety of the Wizz app.
+For youngder kids, it is not a safe app.
+However for teenagers, it’s hard to draw such a conclusion about the safety of the Wizz app.
 That’s why I offer some real-user reviews for your reference.
 All the remarks are from the App Store:

 A quick look at user reviews clearly indicates that Wizz may not be a safe platform for children.
 As a parent, it's crucial to be aware of several safety concerns associated with the Wizz app.
 Despite the platforms claims of prioritizing user safety, there are notable risks to consider before allowing your child to use it: